Isy89/fextract_cool_signal_name/README.md

 # fextract_cool_signal_name

 This is a simple example of [LBFextract](https://github.com/Isy89/LBF) plugin.
-This plugin extract the number of reads in each interval provided in a BED file.
+This plugin extracts the number of reads in each interval provided in a BED file.